 One solution would be to simply increase the flow of incoming outdoor air and replace the indoor air with fresh air.
 Increasingly hard task, when the outdoor air is not so fresh, to begin with, due to reasons mentioned above.
 Also, increasing outdoor airflow can have a significant effect on energy consumption.
 In addition to the power needed to move the extra air, significant energy is also needed for heating or cooling the incoming air.
 This thermal demand is pronounced in cold or hot and humid weather.

 Our technology can lower carbon dioxide concentration in ventilation air.
 By lowering the carbon dioxide level in the incoming air, there is no need to take extra air from outside or use energy to warm or cool it.
-Low carbon dioxide level can make sure that people have the best indoor climate to work.
+Low carbon dioxide levels can make sure that people have the best indoor climate to work.
+Reduced carbon dioxide indoors increases human cognitive functions.

 In addition, we can utilize the removed carbon dioxide to produce hydrocarbons (methane) to replace fossil fuels